infrahq/infra/README.md

 Infra is **open-source access management** Kubernetes, SSH, Databases, AWS and more:

-1. Connect infrastructure
+1. Connect your infrastructure
-2. Add an identity provider (Google, Okta or Azure AD), or use Infra's built-in users & groups
+2. Add your identity provider (Google, Okta or Azure AD), or use Infra's built-in users & groups
-3. Assign access (e.g. `view`, `edit` or `admin`) to users & groups on the team
+3. Assign access (e.g. `view`, `edit` or `admin`) to users & groups on your team
 4. Users log in via Infra's CLI with `infra login`

 That's it!